Young Directors: The programme will be open for applications early 2022!

-StoneCrabs Young Directors is one of the only programmes of this type in the country, it has been running since 2006 with the aim to help train and develop the potential of a group of theatre-makers in the beginnings of their career.
+StoneCrabs Young Directors is one of the only programmes of this type in the country.
 Click here to view past graduates and what they directed in past festivals.

 1) Is there an age limit on joining the Young Directors Training Programme?
 No. The Young Directors Training Programme was created to facilitate the development of theatre directors in the very early stages of their career, at whatever age.
 We are likely to offer places on our programme to people who can show they are committed to theatre-making (whatever their background) and who we feel will benefit from training.

 This is a programme for those considering going into theatre-making, from a producing/directing perspective who are at the very beginning of their career.

 Free opportunity to develop your skills in theatre directing and creative producing

 2) Are there restrictions on my choice of play?

 Choose a play within our restrictions of max 45 mins running time and 3 actors – these restrictions are there for a reason!

 The idea is that you will be directing this play for a scratch performance as part of the Young Directors Festival in 2022.
 You will only be able to afford to work with 2 or 3 paid actors and it should have a running time of 45 minutes, so consider how this affects your choice of play.
 Our main advice would be to be responsible and realistic in your within your restrictions but remain ambitious and creative.
 Often limitations encourage the most creative use of resources, so embrace them!

 3) How do I find a play within these restrictions?